idiap/bob/src/doc/TorchInstallation.rst

   the CVS version.
 This is true to the date (18/January/2011);
 * `Cblas/Lapack/Atlas`_: We use these libraries for mathematical operations on vectors and matrices.
 Any modern version of this library will do;
+* `FFTW`_: Provides fast computation of Fourier, Sine and Cosine transforms
 * `Boost`_: is used for our unit test framework and python bindings.
 Any version superior to 1.34 will work;
 * `Python`_: if you want to compile our python bindings we recommend using Python 2.5 or up;
-* `NumPy`_: this dependence is used to bind blitz::Arrays to python.
+* `NumPy`_: this dependence is used to bridge blitz::Arrays to python.
 * `Matplotlib`_: A matlab-like python plotting environment
 * `Qt4`_: This library is used as the basis for the face detection and localization framework (Visioner).
-This dependence is optional.
+This dependence is *optional*.
 Face localization and detection will only be compiled if you have that installed.

 Data access